webcomponents/webcomponents.github.io/src/documents/articles/introduction-to-custom-elements.html.md

-The benefit of using Type Extension Custom Element is that even if JavaScript is turned off or the browser doesn't support Custom Elements (including polyfill), `time` element will still show the date/time information as a fallback keeping its semantics.
-Try using DevTools and turn off JavaScript, you'll notice it shows absolute dates/times.
+The benefit of using Type Extension Custom Element is that even if JavaScript is turned off or the browser doesn't support Custom Elements (including polyfill), the `time` element will still show the date/time information as a fallback keeping its semantics.
+Try using DevTools and turning off JavaScript; you'll notice it shows absolute dates and times.

 Read webcomponents.org's
 [How GitHub is using Web Components in production](http://webcomponents.org/articles/interview-with-joshua-peek/)